top of page

 black and red bow on wooden wall

 The bow I demonstrate with is made for a standard 24" door sized wreath.
 I measure the tails from my fingertips to my elbow, which is about 14".
-I'm using a #40 (2.5)" weatherproof flannel ribbon with wired edges.
+I'm using a number 40 (2.5)" weatherproof flannel ribbon with wired edges.
 I recommend beginners start with a wire edged ribbon: these ribbons allow you to adjust your loops during and after you make a bow without damage to the ribbon.
 A weatherproof velvet ribbon stays creased after you pinch a loop, which means the bow will look crumpled if you try to adjust uneven loops.
 The bow I make has eight loops, but it's easy to adjust the number of loops.
 Just remember, the more loops you make, the more ribbon you will need.

 You will need:

-Ribbon (about 3.3 feet of a #40 ribbon)
+Ribbon (about 3.3 feet of a number 40 ribbon)

 Straight wire, 16"-24" (we use 24 gauge)